raninder/code-youth-course1/README.txt

 		square(3)   -9
 		3x3

+		when function is not returning a value, function call
+		function_name(params)

+		when function is returning a value,
+		function call
+		let var1 = function_name(parameters);
+		console.log("   ", var1);
+		or

+		console.log("   ", function_name(params));

+		when function purpose is only to display, then can skip return statements otherwise whenever a function is doing any calculation/operation, then use return statement inside a function a function can only return one value any stat after return is not executed

 		Write function to input and display your name write functions to perform various arithmetic operations on numbers write function to perorm average of 5 marks